magao-x/MagAOX/apps/resurrector/resurrector_indi.md

 The process list is the same configuration file that was formerly used by the Python script "xctrl" to manually start the INDI server and drivers.
 See "EXAMPLES" below for a sample process list configuration file.

+The MagAO-X process list file is where the generic INDI framework becomes a MagAO-X system.
+INDI server itself is a general-purpose application that facilitates INDI protocol messaging among INDI clients (drivers), but it cares not a whit about the application-specific content of said messaging.

 The INDI server must be the only process name in that process list that starts with an "is" prefix, e.g. isRTC, isVM; the suffix after the "is" prefix is usually the uppercase version of role, but can be anything.

+## INDI server and drivers

+The indiserver app is the hub of all inter- and intra-host INDI protocol communication over the named FIFOs "drivername.in" and "drivername.out" connected to the indiDriver class instance in each INDI driver.
+The named FIFO "indiserver.ctrl" is also monitored by the indiserver app to detect when a new INDI driver starts up.
+The INDI server actually comprises two running processes:  xindiserver, which is a C++ application that reads the isXXX.conf file and forks the INDI server itself; indiserver, a C application which know

+An INDI driver is a child process forked by the resurrector, running an app comprising (at least) three pieces:  Device Controller; indiDriver  class instance; resurrectee class instance.

+### Device Controller

+The Device Controller executes the MagAO-X business logic of the INDI driver, such as communicating with a Fast Steerable Mirror or a device that measures the wavefront.

+### indiDRIVER class instance

+The indiDriver class instance handles the inter-process INDI protocol communication between the Device Controller and other Device Controllers.
+The indiDriver class instance manages the INDI driver (app) communication with the INDI server and other INDI drivers.
+Note the similarity of the phrases "INDI driver" and "indiDriver" here: the former refers to the complete application;
+the latter refers to a class instance that handles INDI protocol messages, and like the INDI server it is agnostic toward the content of those messages.

+### resurrectee class instance

+The resurrectee class instance handles one-way communication with the resurrector, sending a Hexbeat (heartbeat; updated future time) at about 1Hz.
+The resurrectee class is also refer to as a Hexbeater.

 ## Named FIFOs